elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 ## Registering New Dynamic Tags

-As of Elementor 3.5, a new registration system was implemented and developers should use the following code to register dynamic tags:
+As of Elementor 3.5, a new registration system was implemented and developers should use the following code to register new dynamic tags:

 ```php
 /**